Changissnz/nu_merchant_principal/README.md

 to the plain information received from Agent A; (1 X 3). $A_{?}$ is a possible classification of action to take.

-The Game of Crypto or Gossip has a few noteworthy attributes that if, left unmentioned explicitly, may lead to alternative understanding.
+The Game of Crypto or Gibberish has a few noteworthy attributes that if, left unmentioned explicitly, may lead to alternative understanding.
 Every junction point is a decision to be taken by exactly one agent.